oracle-livelabs/database/edition-based-redefinition/lb-genschema/lb-genschema.md

 ## Objectives

-In this lab, you will learn how to use Liquibase  to generate the base changelog of HR Schema.
+In this lab, you will learn how to use Liquibase to generate the base changelog of the HR Schema.

 Liquibase is an open-source database-independent library for tracking, managing and applying database schema changes.